XML RSSSubscribe It's Free

 How do you know if you're homosexual?

-We've answered the question: Can bisexuals have a wife and a husband at the same time?
-Click here to return to Gay Christian 101 Home Page.
+From: Can bisexuals have a wife and a husband at the same time?
+Return to Gay Christian 101 Home Page.

 Drew's Original Question: